-We believe that the Bible is the inspired word of God.
-We use it as the source of our teachings and the standard by which we measure all truth.
+We believe that the Bible is the inspired Word of God.
+It as the source of holy doctrine and the standard by which we measure all truth.

 All of us have the same problem: from the moment we are conceived, we are enemies of God (Psalm 51:5).
-We rebel against the love He has for us, His creation.
+We rebel against the love He has for us.
 We do not do what God desires.
 We think we know what is best for us.
 This is called sin.
 We are each sinners.
 That is why all of us physically die.
 (Romans 6:23)

 The word grace means “favor.”
 Though our sin separates us from our Creator, He is a gracious God.
 In His grace, He gives us the gift of a relationship with Him, even though we don’t deserve it.
 (Ephesians 2:8-9)

 Reflecting His gracious nature, our God has a solution for our sin problem.
-God Himself entered the world, taking on human form, just like us.
-But He was still God, too.
-While He lived on earth, He laughed, cried, got hungry and tired, was tempted to sin, just like all human beings.
-But because He was God, He never sinned.
+God Himself entered the world, taking on human form.
+He was still God, too.
+While He lived on earth, He laughed, cried, got hungry and tired, and was tempted to sin just like all human beings.
+Because He was God, He never sinned.
 He led a perfect life.
 His name is Jesus.
 (John 1:1-14)

 Jesus did not remain in the grave, however.
-On the third day, God raised him from the dead, to show that He has ultimate power over sin and death.
+On the third day, He was raised from the dead, showing His power over sin and death.
 Because Jesus lives, we, too, can have eternal life with God in heaven.
 (Luke 24:1-12)

-This eternal life becomes ours when we personally receive Jesus as our Savior, by faith (John 1:12-13).
+This eternal life becomes ours when we put our trust in His saving work, by faith (John 1:12-13).
 The Bible says that faith is a gift of God.
 Faith is the vehicle that makes God’s promises ours.
-Faith comes by hearing the Word of God, the Bible (Romans 10:17).
+Faith comes by hearing the Word of God.
+(Romans 10:17).
 Faith is the thing that pleases God (Hebrews 11:6).

 Scripture, or the Bible, is the inspired Word of God (II Timothy 3:16).
-It is the only source of spiritual truth for Lutherans.
-The Bible contains all that we need to know about and receive God’s plan of salvation.
-It is the source and norm for our teaching and preaching.
+It is the only source of spiritual truth.
+The Bible is the source and norm for our teaching and preaching.

-Because we are physical creatures, God has given us physical ways to receive grace and forgiveness.
-These are the “means of grace.”
-One is hearing the Word of God, which lets us hear God’s promises and grows our faith (Acts 20:24; Rom.
+The means of grace are God's instruments by which all spiritual blessings are bestowed upon sinners.
+This includes hearing the Word of God, which lets us know God’s promises and produces faith (Acts 20:24; Rom.
 10:17; 1 Pet.
 1:23; Gal.
 3:2).
-Another is Baptism, which is a physical way that anyone—young or old—can receive the gift of faith and have their sins washed away by the water (Acts 2:38; 22:16; Titus 3:5).
-The last means of grace is The Lord’s Supper, or Communion, in which we eat bread and wine, but also Jesus’ Body and Blood, which Christ promised would forgive sins (Luke 22:19, 20; Matt.
+The Sacrament of Baptism is a physical way that anyone—young or old—can receive the gift of faith and have their sins washed away.
+(Acts 2:38; 22:16; Titus 3:5).
+In The Sacrament of The Lord’s Supper, or Holy Communion, we eat bread and wine, but also Jesus’ Body and Blood, which Christ promised would forgive sins (Luke 22:19, 20; Matt.
 26:28, 1 Cor.
-11:23; Jer.
-31:31-34)
+11:23).